candacetribble/candace/README.md

 **Tell me when I messed up.** I'm human, and I make lots of mistakes!
 Sometimes I don't know that I messed up, so when I do please let me know.

 **Ask questions and be curious.** If you want to know something, just ask!
-In a group setting has the added benefit of encouraging others who are not naturally outspoken to feel more comfortable asking questions, as well.
+In a group setting this has the added benefit of encouraging others who are not naturally outspoken to feel more comfortable asking questions, as well.

 ### About Me
 I'm an ambivert who leans toward introversion, but please don't confuse my occasional quietness with a lack of interest or engagement.
 I'm an internal thinker who is often quiet in large group settings or brainstorming sessions and who prefers to follow up directly when I have something I believe adds value to the conversation.